shrutigrg/Clark_Project/README.md

           "amount": 10.00 }]
           }
-  Mark the Case as closed after successful request 10.User should not be able to send the request second time , hence disable the button once Send button is clicked 11.Create/Update Case flexipage by adding Available Config and Case Config related list on the detail page.
+  Mark the Case as closed after successful request
+- User should not be able to send the request second time , hence disable the button once Send button is clicked
+- Create/Update Case flexipage by adding Available Config and Case Config related list on the detail page.
-12.Write test classes with min 85% test coverage.
+- Write test classes with min 85% test coverage.

 # Salesforce DX Project: Next Steps